Terri Clark: 2005–2010: Life Goes On and The Long Way Home

 In 2005, Clark's sixth studio album, Life Goes On, was issued in November.
 The album's first single, "She Didn't Have Time", only managed to reach No. 25 in the United States and No. 15 in Canada.
 None of the album's other singles charted in the United States and Clark parted ways with Mercury Records in March 2006.

 In June 2006, Clark signed with BNA Records, a division of Sony BMG label group, now known as Sony Music Entertainment.
 Clark's first single for the label, "Dirty Girl", was issued in early 2007.
 The song was then followed by "In My Next Life", which was to be the title track to her debut BNA release.
 Clark, along with Canadian country band Emerson Drive, opened for Big & Rich in Canada, hoping to promote the new album.
+The album was scheduled for an August 7, 2007 release.
 My Next Life was delayed several times and remained unreleased leaving Clark to part ways with BNA in November 2008, so she could concentrate more on her career in Canada and possibly launch her own record label.

 Clark released a live album, Terri Clark Live: Road Rage, via Clark's own BareTrack Records label in July 2009 through digital retailers.
 Clark's seventh studio album, The Long Way Home, was released shortly after to all retailers in Canada and digital retailers in the United States on September 1, 2009, via BareTrack/Capitol Nashville/EMI Canada.
 The album was released to non-digital retailers in the United States on October 20, 2009.

 The first single issued from the album was "Gypsy Boots", a song previously recorded for Clark's unreleased My Next Life album.
 The single was released to country radio in Canada on June 22, 2009, and country radio in the United States on July 20.
 The video for "Gypsy Boots," directed by Margaret Malandruccolo, was released in Canada on August 6, 2009, and is available for online viewing at Clark's site.
 "If You Want Fire", "A Million Ways To Run" and "You Tell Me" have been issued as follow up singles in Canada.